numpde/as/p/network/20170918-celegans/README.md

 	celegans.pkl

 The graphs are weighted directed graphs, where the weight is the multiplicity of the synapse.
-Note that the xls file contains all synapses twice, expect those of type **NMJ**.
+Note that the xls file contains all synapses twice, except those of type **NMJ**.
 The graph **E** of electric junctions is a directed graph where the edge **(a, b)** is present whenever **(b, a)** is.

 The graph of the chemical synapses is also written to the two files